Sistine Chapel ceiling: Twelve prophetic figures

-On the five pendentives along each side and the two at either end, Michelangelo painted the largest figures on the ceiling: twelve people who prophesied a Messiah.
+On the five spandrels along each side and the two at either end, Michelangelo painted the largest figures on the ceiling: twelve people who prophesied a Messiah.
 These twelve are seven male prophets of Israel and five Sibyls, prophetesses of classical mythology.
 Jonah is placed above the altar and Zechariah at the opposite end.
 The other five Prophets and Sibyls alternate down each long side, each being identified by an inscription on a painted marble tablet supported by a putto.